 - The Mote in God's Eye featured a parody of wine snobs, a "coffee connoisseur".
 When it was published, in the 1970s, the idea of someone taking coffee that seriously was inherently comical.

-- Another Verne example being the posthumously-published Paris in the Twentieth Century.
+- A Jules Verne example is the posthumously published Paris in the Twentieth Century.
 Part of the reason the publisher rejected it whilst Verne was alive was that it was too unbelievable.
 Many modern commentators love to point out, however, just how accurate and resonant it is.
 (At the same time, others point out the things he missed, as well as the unbelievably pessimistic outlook, part of the reason the book got rejected in the first place!)

 - In the third Deathworld book (published in 1968), when Jason talks about how rich the uranium ore on another planet is, Meta says that a certain detail he mentions is obvious nonsense, and Jason admits he exaggerates.
 The detail is... that the ore can be used in reactors unrefined.

-- Similar to the Dick Tracy example above, the first scene of Get Smart (the 1965 series) involves the absolutely crazy idea of a phone going off in a movie theater.
+- The first scene of Get Smart (the 1965 series) involves the absolutely crazy idea of a telephone ringing in the audience at a concert.

-- Not the Nine O'Clock News later did the same thing but with fat (or stout) people as an oppressed group, and much the same defictionalisation has since happened with the obesity debate.
+- Not the Nine O'Clock News later did the same thing but with fat (or stout) people as an oppressed group, and much the same defictionalization has since happened with the obesity debate.

-- Back in the day, The Two Ronnies did a sketch about the absolutely ludicrous idea of people paying money for bottled water, and paying large amounts for 'expensive' bottles of water.
-Who Would Be Stupid Enough?
+- Back in the day, The Two Ronnies did a sketch about the absolutely ludicrous idea of people paying money for bottled water, and paying large amounts for "expensive" bottles of water.
+Who Would Be Stupid Enough??
 Bottle water was also popular for centuries during the Enlightenment and Victorian eras.
 This was mainly because city water supplies were also as bad as dehydration.
-It was only around the time that water purifcation was done on a large scale that bottled water fell out of popularity.
-Or in other words, someone drinking from a public fountain is an example of this trope.
+It was only around the time that water purification was done on a large scale that bottled water fell out of popularity.
+Or in other words, someone drinking from a public fountain is an example of this.